realtimeradio/rcf_design/docs/40-Design.md

 Unfortunately, this results in an unacceptable level of frequency smearing, given the broad bandwidth of the TC channels and wide field of view of the DSA dishes (see Section \ref{sec:freq-res}).
 Instead, the beamformer implements a 32-point fast-convolution filter on each TC channel, effectivey upchannelizing to 65 kHz, phase rotating, and then re-synthesizing 2.1 MHz channels.

-Beam pointing delays are received from the MNC subsystem and applied to data in a similar fashion to the fine delay correction and phase rotation module.
+Beam pointing delays are received from the MC subsystem and applied to data in a similar fashion to the fine delay correction and phase rotation module.
 However, since the data input to the beamformer have already been phased to the direction the array is pointing, required delay and phase update rates are relatively low.

 Since the beamforming processing combines signals from 80 dishes, output data precision of 8+8 bit is maintained, to allow for an increase in signal-to-noise.